orsenthil/senthil.learntosolveit.com-deploy/posts/the-man-who-knew-infinity.rst

 and she gave inspiration for his work.
 He mentions that his theorems had come up like a dream, a boon granted by the Goddess, and he would write formulae in his book.
 That's how he invented those theorems.

-If it happened like that, imagine how excited young students from Madurai will be, where there a temple every hundred feet. :)
+If it happened like that, imagine how excited young students from Madurai will be, where there a temple every hundred feet. :) It needs to be clarified that, Ramanujan was a genius and he also worked very hard on his subjects.

-It needs to be clarified that, Ramanujan was a genius and he also worked very hard on his subjects.
+A better understanding of this phenonmemon, in general, is now known.
+The style of discovery is called " `diffused mode`_ learning", wherein after an intense work on challenging problem, the solution suddenly comes up during a restful time.

 All these are portrayed well in this movie.
 The relationship between Hardy and Ramanujan, the scientific culture at Trinity College, London revealed in real detail.
 The movie has a significant portion dealing with how Hardy mentors